Collect MySQL binary logs (to be deprecated)

 2. After the installation is complete, click Complete Installation.

-3. In the Create Machine Group step, enter a Name and click Next.
+3. On the Create Machine Group page, enter a Name and click Next.

-Log Service allows you to create machine groups based on IP addresses or custom identifiers.
+Log Service supports IP address-based machine groups and custom identifier-based machine groups.
 For more information about the parameters, see Create an IP address-based machine group and Create a custom identifier-based machine group.

 5. Confirm that the machine group is displayed in the Applied Server Groups section and click Next.